John McGuinness reveals ‘terrifying’ TT moment that made him stop mid-race

 ‘I remember one in 2005 in Crosby, I’ll never forget it, it’s absolutely engrained in my brain,’ he said.

 ‘But it was where my best mate got killed in 2003, my mate David Jefferies, godfather to my son...
-I had Dave Jefferies’ crash in my head and just stopped.’
+I had Dave Jefferies’s crash in my head and just stopped.’

 Jefferies was killed at Crosby during practice week in 2003, a tragedy McGuinness says still lingers every time he rides past the spot.